 The great articles and stunning photography are still there, together with a highly convenient static navigation bar.

 Vanity Fair redesigned its website a year ago, and the results were more than satisfactory.
-The new online version does an excellent job of combining lengthy articles, for which the magazine is noted, with quick-take news items, slide shows, video and more.
+The new online version does an excellent job of combining lengthy articles, for which the magazine is noted, with quick-take news items, slide shows, videos, and more.

 The website editors also took note of the fact that many visitors were browsing on mobile devices.
 They took great pains to make the content look fantastic on all platforms – and they were hugely successful.